Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

-Awaiting release confirmation and any final feedback after the current testing phase.
+The game is now fully polished and confirmed ready for the official launch.
+Awaiting release confirmation and any final feedback after the current testing phase has been completed.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.